Maple syrup: Nutrition

 The basic ingredient in maple syrup is the sap from the xylem of sugar maple or various other species of maple trees.
-It consists primarily of sucrose and water, with small amounts of the monosaccharides glucose and fructose from the invert sugar created in the boiling process.
+It consists primarily of sucrose and water, with small amounts of the monosaccharides glucose and fructose from the inverted sugar created in the boiling process.

-In a 100g amount, maple syrup provides 260 calories and is composed of 32 percent water by weight, 67 percent carbohydrates (90 percent of which are sugars), and no appreciable protein or fat (table).
+In a 100g amount maple syrup provides 260 calories and is composed of 32 per cent water by weight, 67 per cent carbohydrates (90 per cent of which are sugars), and no appreciable protein or fat (table).
 Maple syrup is generally low in overall micronutrient content, although manganese and riboflavin are at high levels along with moderate amounts of zinc and calcium (right table).
 It also contains trace amounts of amino acids which increase in content as sap flow occurs.

 Maple syrup contains a wide variety of polyphenols and volatile organic compounds, including vanillin, hydroxybutanone, lignans, propionaldehyde, and numerous organic acids.
 It is not yet known exactly all compounds responsible for the distinctive flavour of maple syrup, although primary flavour-contributing compounds are maple furanone (5-ethyl-3-hydroxy-4-methyl-2(5H)-furanone), strawberry furanone, and maltol.
-New compounds have been identified in maple syrup, one of which is quebecol, a natural phenolic compound created when the maple sap is boiled to create syrup.
+New compounds have been identified in maple syrup, one of which is quebecol, created when the maple sap is boiled to create syrup.
 Its sweetness derives from a high content of sucrose (99% of total sugars).
-Its brown colour – a significant factor in the appeal and quality grading of maple syrup – develops during thermal evaporation.
+Its brown colour – a significant factor in the appeal and the quality grading of maple syrup – develops during thermal evaporation.